LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 This 1 little style declaration can do so much harm and make websites unusable, that's literally all it takes.
 I'll break that down, if you're interested:

 1. The asterisk * symbol, is the CSS universal selector, it means apply the following style to absolutely everything
-2. The \`:focus\` pseudo selector, which follows the asterisk, without a space, means apply the following style only when an element (the selector) receives focus, by combining the asterisk and \`:focus\` we're saying when anything on this page receives focus, apply the style that is between the curly brackets
+2. The `:focus` pseudo selector, which follows the asterisk, without a space, means apply the following style only when an element (the selector) receives focus, by combining the asterisk and `:focus` we're saying when anything on this page receives focus, apply the style that is between the curly brackets
-3. The \`outline\` property is what browsers use to add a focus ring or dotted lines around the elements we can tab to
+3. The `outline:` property is what browsers use to add a focus ring or dotted lines around the elements we can tab to
-4. The \`none\` value, does exactly what it says on the tin, it removes that indicator completely
+4. The `none` value, does exactly what it says on the tin, it removes that indicator completely
-5. Finally, the \`!important\` keyword, adds to what's called specificity in CSS, it gives the preceding rule more importance and it will override most other declarations, so in essence, it's a brute force trick
+5. Finally, the `!important `keyword, adds to what's called specificity in CSS, it gives the preceding rule more importance and it will override most other declarations, so in essence, it's a brute force trick
 6. So, in just three lines of CSS, we're essentially saying "I don't care who uses my site, if they use a keyboard etc and focus on absolutely anything, don't show them where there focus is, no matter what" and that awful practice is typically why you may struggle to track focus across a website

 ### Can we override it?

-You bet we can, but sadly it takes third party extensions (unless using Safari), but, even though the developers have used \`!important\`, that's no match for what we are going to add, as we have more specificity by using a portable stylesheet.
+You bet we can, but sadly it takes third party extensions (unless using Safari), but, even though the developers have used `!important`, that's no match for what we are going to add, as we have more specificity by using a portable stylesheet.

 ## Creating our custom focus style